Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Workpiece mode means that the transformation matrices need to be multiplied in back order.
 I was a bit suprised, that I could invert the ZYX rotation matrix directly by inverting it.
 I expected that I have to change rotation/transformation order from ZYX to XYZ before inverting, but it is not the case, as A-1B-1 = (BA)-1, so X-1Y-1Z-1=(ZYX)-1, so it's sufficient to invert ZYX.
 Inversion of tranformation matrix is different from invert of a matrix:
 ![transfmatrixinvert_small.png](/manual/configuration/transfmatrixinvert_small.png)
+T are transposes, R is the rotation matrix, t is the position matrix.

 # Orientation types